monicaSPi/ExpenseInfo/README.md

 These are currently the supported options:

 # Manual
 Open ExpenseInfo.xcworkspace, choose ExpenseInfo and hit run.
-This method will build everything and run the sample app
+This method will build everything and run the application

 # CocoaPods